Laura Marling

 Laura Beatrice Marling (born 1 February 1990) is an English folk singer-songwriter.
 She won the Brit Award for Best British Female Solo Artist at the 2011 Brit Awards and was nominated for the same award at the 2012, 2014, 2016, and 2018 Brit Awards.

-Marling joined her older sisters in London at age 16 to pursue a career in music.
+Marling joined her elder sisters in London at age 16 to pursue a career in music.
 She played with a number of groups and released her debut album, Alas, I Cannot Swim, in 2008.
 Her first album, her second album I Speak Because I Can, her fourth album Once I Was an Eagle, and her seventh album Song for Our Daughter were nominated for the Mercury Music Prize in 2008, 2010, 2013, and 2020, respectively.
 Her sixth record, Semper Femina, was also nominated for a Grammy Award in the Best Folk Album category, as was Song for Our Daughter.
 In 2024, Marling released her eighth solo record, Patterns in Repeat.

 Her songwriting is associated with sex and relationships, psychoanalysis, loss, the modern concept of womanhood, and trauma.
 Marling's eight studio solo albums have all been met with critical acclaim and she is widely considered to be one of the most accomplished songwriters of the nu folk music scene in Britain.

 Early life

 Marling is the youngest of three daughters.
 Her mother is a music teacher.
 Marling's father, Sir Charles William Somerset Marling, 5th baronet ran a recording studio, introduced her to folk music, and shaped her musical taste, an experience that Marling later described as, "a bit of a blessing and a bit of a curse. ... [because] I couldn't slot myself into the age-appropriate genre".
-She was taught guitar when she was five years old by her father.
+When she was five years old, her father taught her to play the guitar.

 Her mother was abandoned after World War II, put into foster care, and later adopted.
 Marling later reflected on her matriarchal bloodline through songs written for her eighth studio album, Patterns in Repeat, which was released in October 2024.
 Marling was born when her mother was 44 years old.

-She was raised on a farm in Eversley, a small village in Hampshire, England.
+She grew up on a farm in Eversley, a small village in Hampshire.
 Black Sabbath recorded at her father's studio when she was six months old.

 Marling was privately educated at Waverly Primary School in Finchampstead, Berkshire and Leighton Park School, a Quaker school in Reading, Berkshire, where she had won a scholarship to attend.
-She later described her teenage years as "solitary" but did not find it hard to make friends.
+She later described her teenage years as "solitary" but did not find it difficult to make friends.
 During her secondary school years, she felt uneasy around other people and was afraid of death.

-She wrote her first song, "Failure" at aged 14 and the song later appeared on her debut album, Alas, I Cannot Swim, released in 2008.
+She wrote her first song, "Failure" at age 14 and the song later appeared on her debut album, Alas, I Cannot Swim, released in 2008.